ably/engineering/sdk/pull-requests.md

 In some instances the number of reviewers should be increased to more than two people.
 Some examples of such changes are:

 - Public API change
-- Library struture changes - such as new modules, extensions, splits, etc.
+- Library structure changes - such as new modules, extensions, splits, etc.
 - A change on a core algorithm - for example the way the library handles message queueing
 - An important architectural change - such as internal communication architecture, message flow architecture, etc.